2021 New York State Girls Championship

 This may take up to about three weeks, before prizes are then ready to be awarded.

 Recipients may arrange to have their awards delivered to their coach or school, if possible.
-This will probably result in faster receipt than by shipping.
+In some this cases this might result in faster receipt than by shipping.
 Players outside of New York, New Jersey and Connecticut are responsible for paying for the shipping costs.

 2021 New York State Girls Championship Free And Reduced Entry Prizes And Restrictions Are Listed Below!